-SAG-AFTRA membership is a career goal for many actors, but how do you get that coveted card?
-Here are the four main ways to join SAG-AFTRA—and enjoy the rich history, career opportunities, and crucial protections that union status affords.
+SAG-AFTRA membership is a career goal for many actors—but how do you get that coveted union card?
+Here are a few main ways to join SAG-AFTRA and enjoy the career opportunities and crucial protections that union status affords.

 Be in a Sister Union

-Members of Equity, ACTRA, AGMA, or AGVA are eligible for SAG-AFTRA membership after one year (and one principal contract) under their affiliated union’s jurisdiction.
-This rule encourages professional actors to work union as much as possible—even when crossing over from music, opera, or stage performance to film and television.
-Qualified performers can set up appointments at their nearest SAG-AFTRA office to discuss membership.
+Members of a number of other entertainment unions—Equity, ACTRA, AGMA, or AGVA—are eligible for SAG-AFTRA membership after one year (and one principal contract) under their affiliated union’s jurisdiction.
+This rule encourages professional actors to work union as much as possible, even when crossing over from music, opera, or stage performance to film and television.
+Qualified performers can set up appointments at their nearest SAG-AFTRA local office to discuss membership.

-So are you dying to see your name on that little plastic card?
+So, are you dying to see your name on that little plastic card?
 Remember that—as with any step in your career—timing is everything.
-In most states, you only have one chance to work after becoming a must-join; the next job you book, be prepared to fork over your $3000 membership dues (or go on a payment plan) before stepping a toe on set.
-Global Rule One—a founding principle of the union—also means that SAG-AFTRA actors can only work when a union contract is in place, even when working overseas.
-But once you’re in, get ready to enjoy higher wages, strictly enforced protections, health, pension and more—not to mention the fellowship of over 160,000 working actors.
+In most states, you only have one chance to work after becoming a must-join; the next job you book, be prepared to fork over your $3,000 initiation fee (or go on a payment plan) before stepping a toe on set.
+Global Rule One—a founding principle of the union—also means that SAG-AFTRA actors can only work on productions with a union contract in place, even overseas.
+But once you’re in, get ready to enjoy higher wages, strictly enforced protections, health benefits, pension plan, and more—not to mention the fellowship of more than 160,000 working actors.